Ridesharing Driver

 DoorDash contract violations: Warnings from DoorDash that put you at risk of deactivation

-A contract violation is a warning on your account when DoorDash claims that you violated the deactivation policy.
+A contract violation is an official warning that DoorDash places on your account after they claim that you violated the deactivation policy.

 You can be deactivated if you have too many contract violations, but no exact number of violations will trigger deactivation.